LLNJ Code of Conduct

 LLNJ Code of Conduct in PDF

-LLNJ adopts the New Jersey Association of School Librarians (NJASL) “Safe Spaces Statement”:
+LLNJ adopts the New Jersey Association of School Librarians (NJASL) “Safe Spaces Statement” for our in-person and virtual events:

 “This is a safe space for open, honest, and respectful communication.
 We acknowledge that our personal experiences, values, and opinions differ.
 Therefore, we honor the following ground rules for discussion in this group: